Advertiser disclosure

 When I worked in college admissions, I chaired our college’s scholarship selection committee and saw first-hand all of the hard work that was involved in this process.

-Remember, the people and organizes that fund scholarships are in the business of investing in people.
+Remember, the people and organizations that fund scholarships are in the business of investing in people.
 Because of this, they will be intensely curious about your ambitions and how the scholarship will support you.

 Writing a thank you note is a great way to show your gratitude and appreciation for those who want to help students pay for college.

-Next steps
+Next steps and additional resources

 Now that you’ve won a scholarship and thanked your beneficiary, it’s time to get back on the horse!
 There are many more scholarships out there to be won.
 Here is a list of resources that Scholarships360 can offer you to find, apply for, and win scholarships: